yet-it-compiles/JP-Cripps-Bot/README.md

 ## License
 I retain all rights to the source code and no one may reproduce, distribute, or create derivative works from this work.

-However, I would love to keep this project going as much as possible.
-If you have any improved implementation ideas, would like to incorporate this bot into your server, or have any questions about the functionality of this project, feel free to reach out